Revealed! The cost of a wedding venue in Italy plus 10 essential points to consider before you book your venue.

 Then there is the wow factor that tingling feeling when you just know the moment you set eyes on a venue – this is the one for you and you will be willing to amend, adjust and adapt your dream wedding to fit with your discovery.

-Venue visits and location visits are a must – whether you do these on your own or you prefer to have an accompanied venue visit with one of our location specialists (this service is on request) there is no substitute for your own personal experience.
+Venue visits and location visits are a must – whether you do these on your own or you prefer to have an accompanied venue visit with a location specialists there is no substitute for your own personal experience.